 The Robotics Division focuses on security-related robotics technology.
 The group covers development, acquisition, application, integration and sustainment of unmanned ground systems to improve war fighters’ capabilities and survivability — with an emphasis on underlying technologies that will yield integrated, interoperable unmanned systems to meet present and future operational requirements.
-The division conducts the annual Ground Robotics Capabilities Conference & Exhibition, highlighting advances in technology that may lead to leap-ahead, semi-autonomous ground robotics systems and operations.
+The division has their own breakout track in the Future Force Capabilities Conference & Exhibition, highlighting advances in technology that may lead to leap-ahead, semi-autonomous ground robotics systems and operations.
 The conference’s technical discussions relate to the integration of manned and unmanned systems, and provide a forum for discussion of the challenges of meeting robotics operational requirements.
 The division sponsors the Ground Robotics Champion and Ground Robotics Technology Innovator Awards.

 The division’s goals include:

 - Serving as a coordinator within NDIA to identify, evaluate and provide a consensus view and recommendations on robotics issues and matters that may impact national security and the defense industrial base.